THE NEW YORK STATE EDUCATION DEPARTMENT

-- Oversee all investigations in which physical assault or neglect has been alleged, including cases referred to the Justice Center for the Protection of People with Special Needs and serve as primary agency liaison to the Justice Center;
+- Oversee all investigations in which physical assault or neglect has been alleged, including cases referred by the Justice Center for the Protection of People with Special Needs.
+Serve as primary agency liaison to the Justice Center;

-- Oversee all investigations in which harassment has been alleged and report findings to Department management;
+- Oversee all investigations in which harassment has been alleged and report findings to agency management;

 - Assess labor relations training needs and develop training and supporting materials and curricula;

 - Deliver training to supervisors of all levels regarding effective labor relations practices, NYS labor contracts, collective bargaining, employee discipline, and related topics;

 - Evaluate agency policies and procedures to assess their impact on the agency labor relations program, and recommend revisions or new policies;

 - Supervise and assign the work of the office, monitor and review completed work, and serve as a mentor and trainer to subordinate professional staff;